AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 <code-root>/examples/hello-world/scripts/get-ui-url.sh [release] [namespace]
 ```

-1. Navigate to the returned URL to use the UI or add `/hello/welcome` to the URL to access the backend service's REST API.
-The screenshot below shows what you should see.
+1. Navigate to the returned URL to use the UI The screenshot below shows what you should see.

 ![UI](./diagrams/app-ui.png)